gigascience/gigadb-website/gigadb/app/tools/transfer-files/README.md

 ```
 # update the rclone config file
 % cd gigadb/app/tools/transfer-files
+# execute the configure script to create the .env file
-% cp env.example .env
+% ./configure
-# In the new `.env` file, uncomment and provide a value for the `GITLAB_PRIVATE_TOKEN` variable
+# in the new `.env` file, uncomment and provide a value for the `GITLAB_PRIVATE_TOKEN` variable and also fill in the REPO_NAME
-% docker-compose run --rm config
+# then execute the configure script again to create the .secrets file
+% ./configure
+# execute the bats tests
 % bats tests/bats/transfer.bats
 transfer.bats
  ✓ No DOI provided